English at St. Joseph’s Catholic Primary School

 English - Our vision

-At St. Joseph’s, we aim for all our children to become confident readers and writers and clear communicators.
-Literacy is a fundamental life skill as it develops the children’s ability to communicate effectively:
+At St. Joseph’s, we aim for all our children to become confident readers, writers and clear communicators.

 We aim for pupils to be able to: